zsystm/evm/README.md

 alt="Cosmos EVM - A plug-and-play solution that adds EVM compatibility and customizability to your chain" />

-**Please note**: This repo is undergoing changes while the code is being audited and tested.
-For the time being we will be making v0.x releases.
+**Please note**: This repo is undergoing changes in preparation for a new audit.
+After this audit we will cut the first v1 release, targeting late Q2.
 Some breaking changes might occur.
-While the original evmOS repo is currently being used in production on a few chains without fault, Interchain Labs will only mark the Cosmos EVM repository as stable with a v1 release after the audit, key stability features and benchmarking are completed.
+While the original evmOS repo is currently being used in production on a few chains without fault, Interchain Labs will only mark the Cosmos EVM repository as stable after the audit is completed.

 **Visit the official documentation for Cosmos EVM**: [evm.cosmos.network](https://evm.cosmos.network/)